 You can find out more about landlord insurance by reading our best landlord insurance article.

-It can be difficult to significantly reduce the price of your landlord insurance quote, as it is largely based on the building itself and the value of your contents.
-However, there may be some things you can do to lower your costs.
+It can be difficult to significantly reduce the price of your landlord insurance quote, as it is largely based on the building and the value of your contents.
+However, there may be some things you can do to lower landlord insurance costs.

 - Make sure your property is secure.
 Insurers favour properties fitted with increased security measures.
 This includes having strong locks on your doors (5 lever mortice deadlocks are preferred), locks on the windows, and a burglar alarm.